Agentic AI, RAG, MCP and Compiled Knowledge: The Case for a Knowledge Layer

 4.1 ReAct

-ReAct introduced the simple, devastating idea that reasoning and acting could be interleaved within a single trajectory: Thought → Action → Observation → Thought.
+ReAct introduced the simple, powerful idea that reasoning and acting could be interleaved within a single trajectory: Thought → Action → Observation → Thought.
 By explicitly separating the model's internal deliberation from its external interactions, ReAct produced agents that could plan, query a tool, observe the result, and revise their plan — all within a single inference loop.
-Modern agentic frameworks (LangGraph, CrewAI, OpenAI's Assistants, Anthropic's tool use) are descendants of this pattern.
+Modern agentic frameworks are descendants of this pattern.

 ReAct also exposed a quiet truth: agents need actionable knowledge, not text.
-A reasoning trajectory that asks "which procedure applies here?" or "is this a known anti-pattern?" needs answers shaped as procedures and anti-patterns — not as paragraphs.
+A reasoning trajectory that asks "which procedure applies here?" needs answers shaped as procedures — not paragraphs.

 4.2 Toolformer

-Toolformer demonstrated that a language model could learn, from self-supervised data, when to call external APIs, which API to invoke, and how to integrate the response.
-The result was a generalizable mechanism that became the conceptual foundation for OpenAI's function calling, Anthropic's tool use, and ultimately MCP itself.
+Toolformer demonstrated that a language model could learn, from self-supervised data, when to call external APIs, which to invoke, and how to integrate the response.
+The result became the conceptual foundation for OpenAI's function calling, Anthropic's tool use, and ultimately MCP itself.
 The lesson generalized: a model does not need to contain all knowledge — it needs to know how to ask.

 4.3 Voyager, Generative Agents, and AutoGen